aspose-words/Aspose.Words-Documentation/net/getting-started/features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/text-features-supported-on-epub-export/_index.md

 | :- | :- | :- | :- |
 |Font |Yes | | |

-##### **Underline**
+## **Underline**

-Only single line underline type is supported in native HTML.
+Only a single line underline type is supported in native HTML.
 Exported as "text-decoration:underline".
 Underline color is not exported.

 In CSS 3 different underline types are proposed and may be implemented in the future.